wavemaker/docs/website/blog/2020-04-30-covid19-visualization-using-wavemaker-part-2.md

 ### Testing the prefab independently

-A Prefab project is another variant of a project, where you can build a reusable component or widget and publish to the workspace.
-Prefab developers will be able to test the prefab independent of the application by providing test data through an editor.
+A Prefab project is another type of a project, where you can build a reusable component or widget and publish it to the workspace.
+Prefab developers will be able to test the prefab independent of the application by providing test data through an editor, as shown.

 [![Prefab config](/learn/assets/wm-blog-covid19-12-testing-prefab.png)](/learn/assets/wm-blog-covid19-12-testing-prefab.png)